How Bad is Sitting Down All Day?

 Create Bad Posture

-The last awful impact sitting has on your health, (that we'll look at anyway) is how badly it affects your posture.
-Although significantly less life-threatening than the other points we have looked at, too much sitting down as you may well already know is not a good thing for your posture or your spinal health in general.
+The last awful impact sitting has on your health (that we’ll look at anyway) is how badly it affects your posture.
+Although significantly less life-threatening than the other points we have looked at, too much sitting down, as you may already know, is not a good thing for your posture or your spinal health.

-It’s much worse if you have bad sitting habits like crossed legs or slouches too, as this has complications of its own.
+It’s much worse if you have bad sitting habits like crossed legs or slouches, as this has complications.
 In any case, this is one of the easiest ways to end up with muscle aches and pains that can last a lifetime, so they are just not worth having.

-In case you're now as scared as we are, there are still a lot of little changes you can make to your daily life that are going to help you out with this.
-It's definitely not too late to do something about after all.
-Now you know all of the issues that come from too much sitting down, let's look at how you can do it less.
+In case you’re now as scared as we are, there are still a lot of little changes you can make to your daily life that will help you out with this.
+It’s definitely not too late to do something about it after all.
+So now you know all of the issues that come from too much sitting down, let’s look at how you can do it less.